Bremerton High School: History

 Bremerton High School has its origins in the Union High School (1905) of Bremerton and Charleston.
 The first UHS building was built to straddle the boundary line between the two separate cities of Charleston to the west and Bremerton to the east, at High Avenue, between 4th and 5th Streets.
 That building opened to students on August 29, 1908, with 106 students.
 The blue and gold Wildcats of Union High School eventually became the Bremerton High School Wildcats in the late 1920s, as the two cities merged and school districts combined.

 Over the decades of the 20s, 30s and prior to WWII, the high school building was remodeled and enlarged greatly, with the addition of classrooms, gym and auditorium.

 As the population of the city of Bremerton surged during WWII, a larger, more modern high school building was needed.
-In September 1946, the new BHS building opened at 13th and High.
+On September 5, 1945, the new BHS building opened at 13th and High, after two years of construction.

-The old BHS / UHS campus became Coontz Junior High, also in September 1946.
+The old BHS / UHS campus became Coontz Junior High School, also in September 1945.

 In 1956, BHS was split into two separate high schools, West High School (the blue and gold Wildcats, which remained in place) and East High School (the black and white Knights), located across the Port Washington Narrows in East Bremerton, on Wheaton Way.

 In 1978, "Bremerton High School" returned when East and West were combined, and its first commencement was held on June 8, 1979.
 Ronald K. Gillespie, former principal of West High School, was the first principal of the new Bremerton High.
 For the first few years, BHS occupied the buildings of former East High School.
 In September 1988, following the completion of a new facility at the original location of Bremerton/West High, the student body was moved back across the water to 1500 13th Street.